Blog

 Do ALS patients qualify for hospice?

 Yes.
-Patients with ALS typically qualify for hospice when their physician determines they have a life expectancy of six months or less if the disease follows its expected course.
+Patients with ALS typically qualify for hospice when their physician certifies a life expectancy of six months or less if the disease follows its expected course.
 ALS progresses differently in every patient, and hospice eligibility is re-evaluated periodically — patients can remain on hospice longer than six months if the disease continues to advance.
 Our skilled nursing team has experience supporting ALS patients at home with feeding tube management, medication administration, and respiratory support in coordination with the hospice team.

 How long are people usually on hospice at home?